meilisearch/integration-guides/guides/integration-release.md

 ### What to do when Failing a Release

 In some repositories, [github actions are triggered](https://github.com/meilisearch/meilisearch-js/blob/main/.github/workflows/publish.yml) after a release creates a tag.
-It might happen that one of these actions failed because pre-requisits are not met (i.e, the new version in the right file).
-Dont worry it is fixable!
+It might happen that one of these actions failed because pre-requisites are not met (i.e., the new version in the correct file).
+Don't worry; it is fixable!
 These are the steps:

-1. Delete the release: edit the release and in the upper right corner click on delete.
+1. Delete the release: edit the release, and click on delete in the upper right corner.
-2. Delete the `tag`
+2. Delete the `tag.`
-3. Merge the PR with the missing pre-requisits (i.e, adding the current version in the right file).
+3. Merge the PR with the missing pre-requisites (i.e., adding the current version in the correct file).
 4. Create a new release

 **For Example**

 I release `meilisearch-js@v0.2.0` but I forgot to update the version in my `package.json`.
-On release, a [`publish to npm`]((https://github.com/meilisearch/meilisearch-js/blob/main/.github/workflows/publish.yml)) github action is triggered.
-A test is done to check if the version in `package.json` is the same as the `tag` created by the github release.
-In this case `v0.1.0` in my package.json and `v0.2.0` as a tag thus the github actions stops and my package is not published on [npm](https://www.npmjs.com/).
+On release, a [`publish to npm`]((https://github.com/meilisearch/meilisearch-js/blob/main/.github/workflows/publish.yml)) GitHub action is triggered.
+A test is done to check if the version in `package.json` is the same as the `tag` created by the GitHub release.
+In this case, `v0.1.0` in my package.json and `v0.2.0` as a tag; thus, the GitHub actions stops and my package is not published on [npm](https://www.npmjs.com/).

-The situation is as follow: `meilisearch-js@v0.2.0` is released on github, the tag `v0.2.0` is created, but it is not published on [npm](https://www.npmjs.com/) which is still at `v0.1.0`.
+The situation is as follows: `meilisearch-js@v0.2.0` is released on GitHub, the tag `v0.2.0` is created, but it is not published on [npm](https://www.npmjs.com/) which is still at `v0.1.0`.

-I delete the release and the tag on github.
-I merge a PR with the right version in `package.json`
+I delete the release and the tag on GitHub.
+I merge a PR with the right version in `package.json`.